 Make sure to cut the whole dish before freezing so you can just grab-and-go.

-Also, keep them apart from each so they don't stick to each other.
+Also, keep them apart from each other so they don't stick together.
 If piling them in a container, then make sure to layer some parchment paper in between the squares so they are easy to separate.

 I hope you enjoy this vegan millionaire shortbread as much as we do!
 If you try it, please leave a comment below and rate the recipe to let me know how it was.
 Your feedback is so helpful!